lucianoayres/octask/README.md

 ## License 📄

-Octasks is released under the [MIT License](LICENSE).
+Octask is released under the [MIT License](LICENSE).
 Because sharing is caring.